Pope Leo XIV declines a debate with Donald Trump

 - Pope Leo XIV stated it was not in his interest to engage in a debate with U.S. President Donald Trump regarding military action in Iran.

-- The Pope reaffirmed his commitment to preaching a message of peace as a fundamental religious obligation.
+- The Pope reaffirmed that his commitment to peace is a fundamental religious obligation, anchored in traditional Catholic doctrine, rather than a personal attack on U.S. leadership.

-- Vatican officials indicated that the mission in Africa remains focused on regional stability and humanitarian efforts rather than U.S. political disputes.
+- Vatican officials indicated that the mission in Africa remains focused on pastoral duties and regional stability rather than engaging in U.S. political disputes.